Demaemos/ECE230Lab-Fa2025-Team31-Week13/README.md

 ### In what conditions would you have to use one over the other?
 Think about resource utilization on the FPGA.

+For quick and low number state state machines, a One Hot state machine seem to be easier and faster to implement.
+But for a state machine with many states, a Binary state machine uses way less resources and would thus be cheaper in computer power and recourses to implement.